louiezzang/vehicle-routing-optimization/README.md

 </table>

 ### The optimized vehicles routing
-First opimizes by greedy solution (nearest neighbor) It starts from 0, add nearest neighbor to the cycle at each step.
+First opimizes vehicles routing by greedy solution (nearest neighbor).
+It starts from 0, add nearest neighbor to the cycle at each step.
 Finally opimizes the routing by using 2-opt solution.
 <table style="vertical-align:middle; text-align:center; border-collapse:collapse;">